fellstat/shinytls/inst/apps/tls_app/helpfiles/wts_tab.md

 Input:

-- **CSV File -** The csv file sould have one row per subject surveyed.
+- **CSV File -** The csv file should have one row per subject surveyed.
 - **Venue/time sampling probability -** This is the column output by the __Generate TLS Sample Frame__ tab.
 - **Sampling strata -** The sampling strata variable output by the __Generate TLS Sample Frame__.
 If no variable is selected, the calculation of the bootstrap replicate weights will assume no stratification.
 - **Venue -** The venue the individual was sampled.